INTERVIEW: Ruben Vardanyan, ousted state minister of Nagorno-Karabakh

 Vardanyan also argues that the existing mission of 2,000 Russian peacekeepers in Nagorno-Karabakh should be put under a UN mandate, extended for “dozens of years” and increased in size and given heavier weaponry.

-There is no way that Nagorno-Karabakh can agree to put itself under the dictatorial rule of Ilham Aliyev, he insists.
+There is no way that Nagorno-Karabakh can agree to put itself under the dictatorial rule of [Azerbaijan's President] Ilham Aliyev, he insists.
 “There is no chance we can live together in one state [with Azerbaijan] but we can live side by side,” he says.

-The controversial 54-year-old tycoon – who founded Russian investment bank Troika Dialog in 1991, sold it to Sberbank in 2011 and disposed of the rest of his Russian businesses in 2013 – continues to defend the Russian peacekeepers against criticism that they have stood by during the Azerbaijani blockade, which is ostensibly being carried out by environmental activists.
+The controversial 54-year-old tycoon – who founded Russian investment bank Troika Dialog in 1991, sold it to Sberbank in 2011 and disposed of the rest of his Russian businesses in 2013 – continues to defend the Russian peacekeepers against criticism that they have deliberately stood by during the Azerbaijani blockade, which is ostensibly being carried out by environmental activists.

 “I recommend that everyone who criticises the Russian peacekeepers comes here to live.
 They are the only ones providing security for us.
 I don’t see it as wise for us to criticise those providing security for us,” he insists.